 Larger ADUs can accommodate more extensive kitchen setups.
 A 3-bedroom, 2-bathroom ADU design includes a U-shaped kitchen with plenty of upper and lower cabinets.
 This layout not only offers substantial storage but also frames a dining table or island, making it ideal for family gatherings.

-FAQ Section Addressing Common Concerns on California ADU Kitchen Regulations
+FAQ Section: California ADU Kitchen Regulations

 What are the minimum size requirements for an ADU kitchen?